Gescha Toys: Approaching Diecast

 Sometime in the 1960s, Gescha started making various toys and models for several different brand names.
 One of these was Conrad Models, named after the family that owned the company.
 The name Conrad appeared as early as the late 1950s.
 Another name was Strenco, which may have been a separate company purchased by Gescha at some point.

 Gescha entered the realm of diecasting zamac around this time.
 The company began to specialize in a variety of cast metal heavy equipment vehicles like road graders, front loaders, bulldozers, etc. This began a new trend that exploded during the 1980s and 1990s, the making of sophisticated diecast vehicles as promotional items for heavy equipment manufacturers.
 Gescha appears to have blazed this trail as a new model toy specialty niche, with the newly established NZG Models close at its heels.

 Forgetting Gescha

 During the 1970s, the name Conrad began to be used more and Gescha used less.
 By 1980, toys bearing the name Gescha were rare.
 Around this time the name Conrad began to be used exclusively; the company's website does not even mention the name of Gescha.

 The business approach of Conrad is similar to that of NZG Models, also of Nuremberg.
 They compete globally for contracts to make precision models for truck, crane, and other heavy equipment manufacturers (see Conrad website listed below).
-It is worth noting, however, that the Conrad Models company was started under the name Gescha.
+The Conrad Models company was started under the name Gescha.